WMWZCU/pCNN/README.md

 * Prerequisits: Matconvnet 1.0-beta19 or later.
 Before test the codes, Matcovnet should be included into the system path.

 ## Step.1: Use "generate_dataset.m" to generate traning samples
 In this step, 20% of available samples were selected to train CNN models.
-Each labeled pixel corresponding to a square image patch (e.g., 18*18*3 in this demo).
+Each labeled pixel corresponding to a square image patch (e.g., :math:`18\times18\times3` in this demo).
 The structure of generated training samples in this demo (Vai_imdb.mat):<br />
-- imdb<br />
+-imdb.mat<br />
 -- images<br />
 --- data(image patches)<br />
 --- labels<br />